How long do EV batteries really last? Here’s what I’ve learned in the auto industry

 Nissan: 8 years or 100,000 miles

-These warranties usually guarantee at least 70% battery capacity during that period, and If your battery falls below that, it can be replaced under warranty.
-I think it is a solid offer, and if you bought a vehicle brand new, I am guessing you will get a new one before you reach the end of the warranty.
+These warranties usually guarantee at least 70% battery capacity during that period, and if your battery falls below that, it can be replaced under warranty.
+I think it is a solid offer, and if you bought a vehicle brand-new, I am guessing you will get a new one before the warranty ends.

 Don’t fear the battery.
-There is a lot of outdated skepticism about EV batteries out there, but the truth is they’re built to last.
-All manufacturers try to make the best out of the batteries because they are one of the biggest selling points for EVs.
+There is a lot of outdated skepticism about EV batteries, but the truth is they’re built to last.
+All manufacturers try to make the most of batteries because they are one of the biggest selling points for EVs.
 Based on current data and real-world experience, most drivers will never need to replace their EV battery during typical ownership.
 And for those who keep their cars for over a decade?
-The technology for repairs and replacement will rise as soon as the demand grows.
+The technology for repairs and replacements will advance as demand grows.

 So, if the idea of battery life has been your last mental block before switching to electric, consider it cleared.
 These are not your phone batteries.
 They are much smarter, tougher, and more reliable than most people give them credit for.